nechry/remocon2mqtt/README.md

 ## Limitation

-I'ts a readonly integration, we can't modify set-point or any parameters on the boiler.
+I'ts a readonly integration, we can't modify set-point or any parameters on the boiler, just read.

 ## License